jgaurilo/SmokeScreen/README.md

     rclone config

 You should create only the remotes you require.
-The "default" installation is unencrypted data on Google and encrypted data on ACD, so three remotes are required:
+The "default" configuration is unencrypted data on Google and encrypted data on ACD, so three remotes are required:

 * ACD: remote pointing at the top level of your Amazon Cloud Drive
 * ACDCRYPT: rclone-crypt remote pointing at ACD: